Cultural difference is everywhere. How can we spot it early and work with it, rather than trip over it at a later stage?

 These things can help you to spot difference in assumptions and expectations early on, and work with them straight away.

 Gill is a National Training Award winner and Master Executive Coach who loves to help ambitious people in organisations achieve results from developing their international leadership and professional skills.
 She is interested in interim and associate work where she can join an innovative team.
+Do get in touch to talk.

 Photo credit: Gill How